Entwickler-Club/dpodreact/dev/devnotes.md

-- .. make test444 read from controller
+- .. refactor loading code of 444 into PageManager

 - make 444 changes dynamic